udsenlfc/KitchenDump/README.md

 Included to support a potential future feature where the user can record how much of an ingredient they have.
 This would enable more precise matching — for example, filtering out recipes that require more of an ingredient than the user currently has.
 In the current version, only the ingredient name is used for search.

 **`category` in `storage`**:
 The `category` field allows users to organise ingredients in My Kitchen into two groups: Pantry and Fridge.
 The original intention was for this distinction to reflect how frequently an ingredient needs replenishing - shelf-stable items like spices and oils would belong in Pantry, while perishables like milk and bread would go in Fridge.
 This separation could then be used to surface more relevant search results, for example by weighting fridge ingredients higher on the assumption that the user is more actively trying to use them before they expire.
-Furthermor, it could be relevant to "use" a recipe, and the Fridge ingredients would get "used", while Pantry ingredients would remain.
+Furthermore, it could be relevant to "use" a recipe, and the Fridge ingredients would get "used", while Pantry ingredients would remain.
 However, implementing this logic was considered out of scope for the current version of the project.

 **`servings` in `recipes`**:
 Not used in the current search or display logic beyond the recipe detail page, but included as it is a natural attribute of a recipe and would be the foundation for a future portion-scaling feature.